An Ancient Tale (novel): Themes

 The second theme of the novel, in addition to political, is the thread of love.
 Doman, a young but wealthy farmer and warrior, falls in love with beautiful Dziwa.
 She, however, believes that her calling is to serve the pagan gods, and therefore refuses to become his wife.
 Doman decides to do anything to win her love.

+Analysis

+The novel is seen as one of the precursors for Slavic fantasy genre.

+Reception

+The work has been called the most popular of Kraszewski's epic twenty-nine historical novels series covering the entire history of Poland.
+It is one of the most popular Polish novels by the number of editions; having received 78 editions in the period of 1944-2010.

 Adaptations

 The novel has been a subject of many adaptions: